-• Start with writing the experiment's title.
+- Start with writing the experiment's title.

 - List the date you are writing the solution.

 - Use the titles and subtitles from the worksheet to structure the solution.

 - Data analysis:

 - Conduct the data analysis in SciDAVis:

 - Make sure all axes have labels.

 - Make sure all axes have units.

-- Make sure graphs have titles.
+- Make sure graphs have title.

 - Make sure graphs have error bars.

 - Calculations

 - Show all non-trivial calculations.

 - Show all error propagation calculations.

+- Show calculations of how well you agree with the theory.

+- Show calculation of how sure you are about the result.

 - Make sure all calculations have units.

 - It is okay to handwrite the calculations.
 However, these handwritten calculations have to included in your typed report in a reasonable way:

 - Scan or take a high-resolution, well-lit photo of the handwritten calculation.

-- Crop the photo and insert into the solution document.
+- Crop the solution and insert into the solution document.

-- Assure that the inserted image has a high enough resolution and is not blurry.
+- Assure that the insert image has a high enough resolution and is not blurry.

 - Assure that the font size of the insert handwritten solution is roughly the same as the rest of the document.

 - Illegible handwritten parts will be marked as zero.

 - Worksheets have to be submitted on Laulima as a single pdf file.
+Typical text

-Typical text processing software should be used (word, libreoffice, google doc).
-The pdf file needs to be submitted before the deadline date.
+processing software should be used (word, libreoffice, google doc).
+The pdf file needs

+to be submitted before the deadline date.

 - Penalties for late worksheets:

-- 1 week late 15% off
+- ∘ 1 week 15% off

-- more than 1 week late → The solution will not be accepted and will count as 0%.
+- 2 weeks The report will not be accepted → results in one missed lab